mstksg/inCode/copy/entries/five-point-haskell-2.md

 Think about what this _can't_ do.
 It clearly selects a single item, but:

-1. The single item cannot be determined based on any quality or merit of that item --- it can't be the smallest, the largest, etc.; it has to purely depend on the position in the list and the length of the list
+1. The single item cannot be determined based on any quality or merit of that item --- it can't be the smallest, the largest, etc.; it has to depend purely depend on the position in the list and the length of the list
 2. If given an empty list, it _must_ return `Nothing`

 And again we have the same free theorem, `doIt . map f == fmap f . doIt`.
 No